Tennessee: Economy

-As of 2021, Tennessee had a gross state product of $418.3 billion.
-In 2020, the state's per capita personal income was $30,869.
+In 2025, Tennessee had a gross state product of $589.8 billion.
+In 2025, the state's per capita personal income was $69,131.
 The median household income was $54,833.
 About 13.6% percent of the population was below the poverty line.
 In 2019, the state reported a total employment of 2,724,545 and a total number of 139,760 employer establishments.
 Tennessee is a right-to-work state, like most of its Southern neighbors.
-Unionization has historically been low and continues to decline, as in most of the U.S.
+Unionization has historically been low and continues to decline, as in most of the U.S. As of May 2025, the unemployment rate was 3.5 percent.

 Taxation

 Tennessee has a reputation as a low-tax state and is usually ranked as one of the five states with the lowest tax burden on residents.
 Despite being low-tax, it is ranked third among U.S. states for fiscal health.
 It is one of nine states that do not have a general income tax; the sales tax is the primary means of funding the government.
 The Hall income tax was imposed on most dividends and interest at a rate of 6% but was completely phased out by 2021.
 The first $1,250 of individual income and $2,500 of joint income was exempt from this tax.
 Property taxes are the primary source of revenue for local governments.

 The state's sales and use tax rate for most items is 7%, the second-highest in the nation, along with Mississippi, Rhode Island, New Jersey, and Indiana.
 Food is taxed at 4%, but candy, dietary supplements, and prepared foods are taxed at 7%.
 Local sales taxes are collected in most jurisdictions at rates varying from 1.5% to 2.75%, bringing the total sales tax between 8.5% and 9.75%.
 The average combined rate is about 9.5%, the nation's highest average sales tax.
 Intangible property tax is assessed on the shares of stockholders of any loan, investment, insurance, or for-profit cemetery companies.
 The assessment ratio is 40% of the value times the jurisdiction's tax rate.
 Since 2016, Tennessee has had no inheritance tax.